ibmresilient/resilient-community-apps/fn_network_utilities/README.md

 ### App Configuration
 The following table provides the settings you need to configure the app.
 These settings are made in the app.config file.
 See the documentation discussed in the Requirements section for the procedure.

+Settings such as `remote_command_linux`, `remote_command_powershell` and `remote_computer` can be named anything and more than one will likely be used.
+The names will then be used in your functions: Network Utilities Linux Shell and Network Utilities Windows Shell functions.

 | Config | Required | Example | Description |
 | ------ | :------: | ------- | ----------- |